 An overview of the statutory benefits is presented in the table below:

 |Basic Pension (Old age, invalidity and survivors)||5.42% (gradually increasing to 5.75% by 2035)|

 |Sickness and Maternity||9.25% of monthly covered payroll.|

 |Social Welfare Institute (Instituto Mixto de Ayuda Social – IMAS)||0.5%|

 |Worker Owned Development Bank (Banco Popular y de Desarrollo Comunal)||0.5%|

 |Complementary Pension Fund||2%|

 |Accidents at Work and Occupational Diseases||Premium varies according to assessed degree of risk.|

 The employer contributes 9.25% of gross monthly payroll towards sickness and maternity.

-To qualify for the cash sickness benefit, one must have at least six months of contributions in the 12 months before the incapacity began and have contributed in the month immediately before the incapacity began.
+To qualify for cash sickness benefits, one must have at least six months of contributions in the 12 months before the incapacity began and have contributed in the month immediately before the incapacity began.
 There is no minimum qualifying period for other medical benefits.